asreview/asreview/docs/source/about.rst

 4. Click *Create* to create a project

-5. Select a mode (Oracle, Exploration, Simulation)
+5. Select a mode (Oracle, Validation, Simulation)

 6. Name the project, and if you want, add an author name(s) and type a description

-7. Import a dataset you want to review, or select a benchmark dataset (only available for the Exploration and Simulation mode)
+7. Import a dataset you want to review, or select a benchmark dataset (only available for the Validation and Simulation mode)

 8. Add prior knowledge.
 Select at least 1 relevant and 1 irrelevant record to warm up the AI.
 You can search for a specific record or request random records